 In the Police Service Registers John Vance Blain is listed as a Foot Police officer (not Mounted Police), born in Ireland in 1850.
 He was 5 feet 11 and a half inches tall with blue eyes, fair hair, and a fair complexion.

 Every now and then rare we find rare examples of collection items which may be described as 'treasures'.
 One example is the intestate estate file for a Mr Patrick Birmingham who died in 1907.
 Most of the records on this page are not typically found in intestate estate files, especially the photos.
 Which makes this fantastic example such a treasure!

 A small number of Polish-born convicts were transported to New South Wales.

-The earliest records held by State Records relating to the French are contained in the Colonial Secretary's Papers, 1788-1825.
+The earliest records held in the NSW State Archives Collection relating to the French are contained in the Colonial Secretary's Papers, 1788-1825.
 Included are letters that relate to a number of French vessels visiting Sydney, such as the Surprize asking for permission to go sealing in 1802.

-The earliest records held by State Records relating to Greek people arriving in NSW are the convict indents for seven sailors from Hydra convicted at Malta in 1828 for piracy and transported for various terms.
+The earliest records held by NSW State Archives relating to Greek people arriving in NSW are the convict indents for seven sailors from Hydra convicted at Malta in 1828 for piracy and transported for various terms.

 Few Indians arrived and settled in the colony of NSW in the first half of the 19th century.
 Most were labourers who returned to India once they had completed their contracts.
 A small number of convicts were transported to NSW from India, including David Cusshon, who was tried at Bombay in 1828.
 The majority of convicts transported from India were tried by military courts.